kcech/sentilo-docs-test/docs/api_docs/rate_limiting.rst

 |                                      | requests again.
 Otherwise is 0.                     |
 +--------------------------------------+-----------------------------------------------------+

-In case the input quota is exceed, the server will reject the request and return a HTTP error code 429.
+In case the global rate limit is exceed, the server will reject the request and return a HTTP error code 429.

 In case the maximum payload size is exceed, the server responses with HTTP error code 400.